TrustlyInc/trustly-webview-example/README.md

 ## The Web App

-The `react-web-app` directory contains a simple React app that displays a "Pay with Trustly" button which launches the Lightbox.
+The `react-web-app` directory contains a simple React app that displays Two cards: one that renders the Select Bank Widget and another with a button that contains a Trustly payment mark which launches the Lightbox.
 Instructions for running this app can be found in that directory's [ReadMe](./react-web-app/README.md).

 ## The iOS App